zer0def/nginxinc-kubernetes-ingress/perf-tests/README.md

     $ pytest -v -s -m ap_perf --count=<INT> --node-ip=$(minikube ip) --users=<INT> --hatch-rate=<INT> --time=<INT>
     ```

-The tests will use the Ingress Controller for NGINX with the image built from `DockerfileWithAppProtectForPlus`.
+The tests will use the Ingress Controller for NGINX with the image built from `debian-image-nap-plus`.
 See the section below to learn how to configure the tests including the image and the type of NGINX -- NGINX or NGINX Plus.
 Refer the [Configuring the Tests](#configuring-the-tests) section for valid arguments.

 ## Configuring the Tests